-We’re well into quarantine, and since you’re reading this article, we’re going to assume you’ve been neglecting your feet (and probably some other body parts, too) for some time now.
-So in order to start 2021 on the right foot, consider this advice from several foot care experts (and for even more information, check out our podiatrist-approved foot care guide).
+We may be some way off sandal season, but since you’re reading this article, we’re going to assume you’ve been neglecting your feet (and probably some other body parts, too) for some time now.
+So in order to start 2022 on the right foot, consider this advice from several foot care experts.

 If you’re a diabetic, you have a problem where you don’t have normal sensation on your feet — you have neuropathy.
 One thing diabetics have to do is look at their feet every day, because if you had a pebble or tack in your shoe, you could damage your skin and not know it’s even there.